Strijkerr/DDPS2/README.md

 # DDPS2

-This repository was made for assignment 2 of the course: Distributed Data Processing Systems at Leiden University, LIACS.
+This repository was made for Assignment 2 of the course: Distributed Data Processing Systems at Leiden University, LIACS.
 The project involves a toy distributed system that simulates MapReduce for a simple task: given a sequence of digits, count the occurence per digit in the sequence.
 It is made to work with the DAS-V cluster (https://www.cs.vu.nl/das5/).

 1. Before you can run the script.
 You must generate a sequence of digits by running create_data.py first.
 Arguments below are default values.